KostasAnagnostou/sandwich-club-app/README.md

-# Sandwich Club Project - 1st Project For Android Developer Nanodegree
+# Sandwich Club - 1st Project For Android Developer Nanodegree

 ## Project Overview
 In this project, we had to complete the **Sandwich Club** app to show the details of each sandwich once it is selected.